IdMineThat/LotzaCoins/README.md

     stratum.btc start btc
     stratum.btc stop btc
     stratum.btc restart btc

-Make a back up of all your old coin.conf files:
+You will probably need to add coin.conf files to make this all work.
+Start by making a backup of your old coin.conf files:

     mkdir /home/yiimp-data/yiimp/site/stratum/oldconfig
     cp /home/yiimp-data/yiimp/site/stratum/config/*.conf /home/yiimp-data/yiimp/site/stratum/oldconfig

-Get into one of these .conf files and note the following settings:
+View one of these config files you just copied, and note the following settings (you'll need it later):

     [TCP]
-    server = stratum.YourWebsite.com
+    server = YourWebsiteOrAddress
     port = 7268
     password = This_Is_A_Password_That_Either_You_Or_Yiimp_Created